 What it’s really like to visit Sainte-Chapelle

-When I finally acquired my ticket and entered the chapel, I was greeted with an incredible night sky ceiling.
-There are actually two parts to Sainte-Chapelle; the lower and upper chapel.
-The one you enter the first is the smaller of the two; the lower chapel.
+When I finally acquired my ticket and entered the chapel, I was greeted with an incredible night sky ceiling, the first of several beautiful architectural features you’ll love to see.
+What many visitors don’t realise is that there are actually two parts to Sainte-Chapelle; the lower chapel and the upper chapel.
+The one you enter the first is the smaller of the two; the lower chapel, which is now used as a Paris parish church.

-Once inside, there is a chance to purchase an audio guide and visit the quaint little gift shop.
-Dedicated to the Virgin Mary, the lower chapel was originally intended to be used solely by the King’s staff (still pretty grand though).
+Once inside, there is a chance to purchase an audio guide (the audioguide is incredibly comprehensive and delves deeper into the history of Sainte Chapelle) and visit the quaint little gift shop.
+Dedicated to the Virgin Mary, the lower chapel was originally intended to be used solely by the King’s staff.
+With this being said, the Place of Worship is still incredibly grand and features stained glass and vaulted ceilings.

 The larger chapel of Sainte-Chapelle

 The stained glass depicts various biblical scenes from both the new and old testaments; they are arranged in chronological order rotating clockwise.
-In the last 30 years, all of the windows have been thoroughly cleaned and restored; removing centuries worth of dirt and grime.
+The stained glass also depicts the journey of the Passion Relics to Sainte Chapelle in Paris.
+In the last 30 years, all of the windows have been thoroughly cleaned and restored; removing centuries worth of dirt and grime and allowing visitors to once more fully appreciate the beauty of the Medieval stained glass.

 Details & highlights of Sainte-Chapelle